ogomez92/crossboard/README.md

 - Plays `copy.wav` on every successful copy
 - Always-on server and optional connector in a single binary
 - Clipboard monitoring mode (`-m`) for automatic syncing (initiates outbound connection)
+- Optional file transfer in monitor mode with `-f` (macOS/Windows): when you copy files in Finder/Explorer, Crossboard streams them to the peer and places the received files on the peer's clipboard as files.

 ## Install